tanmaisai1208/MyProfile/README.md

 It is designed to be visually appealing and interactive using HTML, CSS, and JavaScript.

 ## Features ##

-About Me: A brief introduction of who I am and my professional goals.
+### About Me: ###
-Skills: A section highlighting my technical skills with progress bars.
+A brief introduction of who I am and my professional goals.
-Experience: A timeline of my work experience and major projects.
+Skills: C++, PYTHON, HTML, CSS, JS, NodeJS, Express, MongoDb.
-Contact: A simple contact form to allow visitors to get in touch.
+Experience: Worked in one project in Web-dev domain.

-Technologies Used
+Technologies Used:
-HTML5: For structuring the content.
+HTML: For structuring the content.
-CSS3: For styling the webpage and creating a responsive design.
+CSS: For styling the webpage and creating a responsive design.
 JavaScript: For adding interactivity, like form validation.

-How to Access
+How to Access:
 The website is hosted on GitHub Pages.
 You can view it at: Your Website URL

 ## How to Run Locally ##